-- 17. Saplings will ensure that the following information is always accessible to Parents: - a) Learning themes and activities provided to children throughout the academic year; - b) Staff details including qualifications; - c) Policies and risk assessments; - d) What to do should you wish to contact First Response; - e) Contact details for OFSTED; - f) Details of Insurance and OFSTED registration.
+- 19. Saplings will ensure that the following information is readily available: - a) Learning themes and activities provided to children throughout the academic year; - b) Staff details including qualifications; - c) Policies and risk assessments; - d) What to do should you wish to contact First Response; - e) Contact details for OFSTED; - f) Details of Insurance and OFSTED registration.